lyraddigital/vscode-css-grid-course-snippets/README.md

 ## Uber Eats Clone Code Snippets

 Below is the list of all the snippets in this extension.
-Each prefix starts with `ld-gc-app-uec`, which indicates it's part of the uber eats clone application example.
+Each prefix starts with `ld-gc-app-uec`, which indicates it's part of the Uber Eats clone application example.

 | Prefix | Video | Description |
 |-------------- | ----------- |------------- |